 Internal decorations

 Repair category 1

-Notes The property is in good decorative order.
+Notes Normal redecoration required in places.

 Cellars

 Repair category N/A

-Notes None.
+Notes

+Electricity

-Electricity Repair category 1 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Repair category 1

+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Some additional socket outlets may be advantageous in one or two rooms Some additional socket outlets may be advantageous in one or two rooms and further future upgrading may be required.